bastien5066/ece-project-nodejs/README.md

     - Retrieve the user’s metrics and display it on a Graph
     - Only access the user’s metrics, not the other ones
 * ##### Utils
-    - Pre-populate the database with 3 users and their own metrics
+    - Pre-populate the database with at least 2 users and their own metrics

 ## Install
 This project uses node and npm.
 Go check them out if you don't have them locally installed.